 Monitoring of water levels in the seven East Camp underground mines continued.
 Their locations are shown on figure 2-23.
-During the year 2006, water levels rose between 7.5 and 9-ft in the mines, slightly higher than last year, but similar to 2004.
-The Berkeley Pit water level rose 7.69-ft, which is 0.66-ft more than last year (Table 2.2.1).
-Figure 2-24 shows the annual water level changes graphically for these sites.
-The net 2006 water-level change between the mine shafts and Berkeley Pit were very comparable.
+During the year 2007, water levels rose between 6.3 and 7.6 ft in the mines, which was 0.5 ft to 1.5 ft less than the previous two years.
+The Berkeley Pit water level rose 6.90 ft, which is 0.79 ft less than last year (Table 2.2.1).
+Figure 2-24 shows the annual water-level changes graphically for these sites.
+The net 2007 water-level changes between the mine shafts and Berkeley Pit were very comparable.
+The rate of water-level rise has slowed by about 50 percent since 2003 when the Horseshoe Bend drainage water was diverted away from the pit.